 Fig. 2.
 Predicted (Chao 1) and observed OTU richness, and phylogenetic diversity in the control (five samples) and impacted filters at each sampling campaign (seven samples).
 D: day; Cont: control well.

 Fig. 3.
-Distribution of the most abundant phyla (left) and orders (right) in the control and impacted filters.
+Distribution of the most abundant phyla (> 1% average relative abundance across all samples, left panel) and orders (> 0.1% average relative abundance across all samples, right panel) in the control and impacted filters.
 D: day; Cont: control well.

 Fig. 4.
 Correlation between bacterial orders and geochemical parameters.
-A colour gradient from dark blue to dark red depicting the strength and direction of the correlation is given.
+A color gradient from dark blue to dark red depicting the strength and direction of the correlation is given.

 Fig. 5.
 Summary of major geochemical and microbial evolution before and after biostimulation (left), and a conceptual model of glycerol degradation based of the observed taxa from MiSeq analysis and their known/putative physiology (right).
 The proposed sulfur cycle is shown in red dotted square and the putative corrinoid supply to Dcm is shown by dashed gray arrows.
 All values are averages of the seven impacted filters.
 Error bars are not shown for clarity.
 PDO: 1,3-propanediol, SCFA: short chain fatty acids.